YCNCC-Data-Science/data-catalog-UI/README.md

 Then open `http://localhost:3000` in your browser.

-The catalog itself is managed in the [ycncc-data-science/data-catalog](https://github.com/YCNCC-Data-Science/data-catalog) repository.
+The catalog is managed in the [ycncc-data-science/data-catalog](https://github.com/YCNCC-Data-Science/data-catalog) repository.
 Dataset and model catalogs are fetched with:

 - `utils/get-datasets.ts`
 - `utils/get-models.ts`